MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-service.md

 ---
-title: Popup - .NET MAUI Community Toolkit
+title: PopupService - .NET MAUI Community Toolkit
 author: bijington
 description: The PopupService provides a mechanism for displaying Popups within an application using the MVVM pattern. ms.date: 04/12/2022